runirudh/image_depth_training/README.md

 This is a **_Multi-Output_ Regression problem** where we make **multiple predictions**, namely **predicting the 9216 pixels** of the output depth matrix (image).

+**Convolution** has been carried out on the RGB input matrix to yield convoluted matrix to make predictions.

+This new matrix drastically reduces the feature space from (3* 96* 96) = 27648 to 96 features.

+Training depth on this matrix, allows us better run times and better learning.

 **Note** ->

 It is presumed that the model violates iid assumptions, since adjacent pixels are likely to be related and not independent.